-There has been quite a bit debate over whether the Chinese government has illegalized the use of VPNs.
-The government has threatened to ban all VPNs and remove VPN applications from China based app stores.
+There has been quite a bit of debate over whether the Chinese government has illegalized the use of VPNs.
+The government has threatened to ban all VPNs and remove VPN applications from China-based app stores.
 So, the million-dollar question is why China has not blocked VPNs while numerous benign applications have been blocked?

 As such, there is a lot of grey area when it comes to individuals using VPNs in China.
 There have been reports that some individuals have been reprimanded or detained by local authorities for using VPNs to access unauthorized contents.
 Such incidents make it confusing whether it is illegal to use VPNs.
 What most people fail to understand is that China is very directive regarding how businesses use VPNs.